qwolilowp/nodes-and-edges/README.md

 The button *MO* - sets the modus of the notation-node (unused at the moment).

-The button *DU* - opens a promt that ask for a new duration value.
+The button *DU* - opens a promt that ask for a new duration value (in millisecends).
 After a input the new duration is set.
+Duration is displayed after the node menu.

 The button *DO* - just activates the node.